+Periostin might contribute to the activation of eosinophils, but Refe not their accumulation in the lungs of patients with EP.
 Periostin promotes fibrosis and predicts disease progression in patients with IPF.
 Serum periostin has the potential to be a prognostic biomarker for IPF, and monomeric periostin exhibits the greatest ability to identify IPF, comparable with serum KL-6 and SP-D levels.
-Both monomeric and total periostin well correlate with a decline of the %VC, and % DLCO.^{1,17} In the present study, periostin levels significantly correlated with the number of eosinophils in the BALF of patients with IPF.
+Both monomeric and total periostin well correlate with a decline of the %VC, and % DLCO.
+In the present study, periostin levels significantly correlated with the number of eosinophils in the BALF of patients with IPF.
 Periostin might contribute to the pathogenesis of IPF by inducing the accumulation of eosinophils into the lung.
-BALF eosinophilia relates to the severity of pulmonary fibrosis induced by bleomycin in rats.18 Further studies are required to clarify the contribution of periostin and eosinophils to the pathogenesis of IPF.
+BALF eosinophilia relates to the severity of pulmonary fibrosis induced by bleomycin in rats.
+Further studies are required to clarify the contribution of periostin and eosinophils to the pathogenesis of IPF.

-TGF- β , is produced by various cells in the lung, such as alveolar macrophages, regulatory T cells, eosinophils, fibroblasts, and lung epithelial cells.19-21 TGF- β , levels in the BALF were increased in patients with both AEP and CEP.
-TGF- β , levels significantly correlated with the number of CD4+ T cells in the BALF of both AEP and CEP patients, but TGF- β_1 levels significantly correlated with the number of eosinophils in the BALF of only patients with AEP, and not those with CEP.
-These findings suggest that TGF- β_1 is produced by eosinophils and CD4+ T cells in patients with AEP, while it was mainly produced by CD4+ T cells in patients with CEP.
-TGF- β , functions as both a pro-fibrotic cytokine and an immunosuppressive factor.
-TGF- β_1 produced by CD4+ regulatory T cells can downregulate both Th1- and Th2-type responses, and prevents eosinophilic lung disease.22 Recently, we also demonstrated possible regulatory role of TGF-β, produced by CD4+CD25+T cells in the eosinophilic airway inflammation of a mouse model of chronic asthma.23 Elevated levels of TGF- β_1 in the BALF of EP might regulate excessive Th2-type responses in patients with EP.
-Further studies are required to clarify the role of TGF-B, produced by CD4+ regulatory T cells and eosinophils in the eosinophilic inflammation of patients with EP.
+TGF- $\beta_1$ is produced by various cells in the lung, such as alveolar macrophages, regulatory T cells, eosinophils, fibroblasts, and lung epithelial cells.19-21 TGF-B, levels in the BALF were increased in patients with both AEP and CEP.
+TGF- $\beta$ , levels significantly correlated with the number of CD4+ T cells in the BALF of both AEP and CEP patients, but TGF- $\beta$ , levels significantly correlated with the number of eosinophils in the BALF of only patients with AEP, and not those with CEP.
+These findings suggest that TGF- $\beta_1$ is produced by eosinophils and CD4+ T cells in patients with AEP, while it was mainly produced by CD4+ T cells in patients with CEP.
+TGF- $\beta$ , functions as both a pro-fibrotic cytokine and an immunosuppressive factor.
+TGF- $\beta_1$ produced by CD4+ regulatory T cells can downregulate both Th1- and Th2-type responses, and prevents eosinophilic lung disease.
+Recently, we also demonstrated possible regulatory role of TGF- $\beta_1$ produced by CD4+CD25+T cells in the eosinophilic airway inflammation of a mouse model of chronic asthma.23 Elevated levels of TGF- $\beta$ , in the BALF of EP might regulate excessive Th2-type responses in patients with EP.
+Further studies are required to clarify the role of TGF- $\beta_1$ produced by CD4+ regulatory T cells and eosinophils in the eosinophilic inflammation of patients with EP.